DataDog/serilog-sinks-datadog-logs/README.md

 From [Serilog.Sinks.Async documentation](https://github.com/serilog/serilog-sinks-async#serilogsinksasync---):
 > Note: many of the network-based sinks (CouchDB, Elasticsearch, MongoDB, Seq, Splunk...) already perform asynchronous batching natively and do not benefit from this wrapper.

+## Development Environment
+This repository includes a devcontainer configuration for VS Code.
+To use it:

+1. Install VS Code and Docker.
+2. Open the project in VS Code with the Dev Containers extension.

+VS Code will build and start the container automatically.

+The devcontainer includes:
+- .NET SDK 8.0
+- Mono for .NET Framework support
+- VS Code debugging configurations for .NET Core and Mono

+To test changes:
+- Run the tests in the test explorer.
+- Use the TestApp to send real logs or debug changes.